memfault/interrupt/_drafts/heartbeats.md

 ### Crash Free Hours (or Days)

-As mentioned above, gauge make it incredibly simple to detect the prevelance and presence of an event across all devices of a fleet.
+As mentioned above, gauges make it incredibly simple to detect the prevelance and presence of an event across all devices of a fleet.
 Imagine you want to know roughly how many crash-free hours there are in the last 24 hours on a particular release.